-ESRC Innogen Centre, The Open University, Walton Hall, Milton Keynes, MK7 6AA
+Organised by: ESRC Innogen Centre, The Open University, Milton Keynes

-Why are some vaccines developed quickly whilst others are not developed at all?
-A SARS vaccine was developed and tested within two years of the virus appearing in humans.
-In contrast, it has been nearly 30 years since HIV was discovered and, in 2007 alone, almost $1bn was invested in HIV vaccine R&D. Yet two thirds of leading HIV scientists do not think we will have a vaccine in the next ten years.
+Why some vaccines developed quickly whilst others are not developed at all?
+A SARAS vaccine was developed and tested within two years of the virus appearing in humans.
+In contrast, it has been nearly 30 years since HIV was discovered and in 2007 alone, almost $1bn was invested in HIV vaccine R&D. Yet two thirds of leading HIV scientists do not think we will have a vcaccine in the next ten years.

 Explanations for this wide heterogeneity in vaccine innovation have focused on downstream issues.
 Economists have emphasised the concentrated demand for vaccine products, hostile legal environments, and the long and costly development times.
-Sociologists have highlighted anti-vaccination movements, delivery and access issues, and socio-political selection of vaccine products.
+Sociologists have highlighted anti vaccination movements, deliver and access issues, and socio political selection of vaccine products.
 But economic notions of market failure and sociological notions of neglected diseases are relatively silent on why HIV vaccine innovation is difficult.

-An alternative analytical approach is to look further upstream in the innovation process to trace the unpredictable turns that characterise the evolution of knowledge, the historical circumstances in which certain research paths were taken, and others abandoned, and the local context in which technologies are developed.
+An alternative analytical approach is to look further upstream in the innovation process to trace the upredictable turns that characterise the evolution of knowledge, the historical cirucstances in which certain research paths were taken and others abandoned, and the local context in which technologies are developed.
 This paper provides an alternative explanation that builds on innovation theory, draws on vaccine history and is consistent with the HIV vaccine research record.